 Fax: (808) 956-7191 (Elementary & MEdT)/(808) 956-9808 (Secondary)

-A. K. Serna, PhD (Elementary Director)—school health education, teacher education, Native Hawaiian well-being
+A. K. Serna, PhD (Elementary Director)—health education, teacher education, Native Hawaiian well-being and advancement

 J. Yoshioka, PhD (MEdT Director)—science education, teacher education

 C. Au, PhD—early childhood education, literature, fine arts

 S. Buelow, PhD—literacy and reading education

 K. K. Faria, MEd—Hawaiian language immersion, teacher education

 L. Fulton, PhD—elementary science education